Is pet insurance worth it?

 Summary

 Overall, pet insurance is worth it if you wish to avoid large unexpected vet bills which could affect you financially.
 It is essential to thoroughly check any terms and conditions to ensure your claim is covered under your policy, not doing so could result in a claim being rejected and you being left out of pocket.
 In my personal experience, pet insurance has always paid for itself when one of my pets has fallen ill.
 It is particularly useful for when your pet ages as this is when your pet is more likely to require treatment due to an illness.
-Have a read of our article 'The best pet insurance in the UK' to compare the best pet insurance providers.
+Have a read of our article 'The best pet insurance in the UK' to compare the best pet insurance providers, you may also find our articles; 'The cheapest cat insurance in the UK' and 'The cheapest dog insurance in the UK' useful.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Quotezone, MoneySuperMarket